Firewood and Insects

 The sooner the firewood is split, the quicker it dries, and the less attractive it is to most insects.
 Wood not split or wood left outside without covering is likely to become infested.
-The best place to store firewood is the woodshed.
+The best place to store firewood is in the woodshed.
 Wood should be kept off the ground and protected from rain and snow.
-Air movement through the wood pile aids in drying.
+Air movement through a woodpile aids in its drying.

 FIREWOOD SHOULD NOT BE TREATED WITH INSECTICIDES!

 When Using Pesticides

 ALWAYS FOLLOW LABEL DIRECTIONS!